ViktorLaishev/Coursera_Princeton_University_Algorithms_Task_4/DESCRIPTION.md

 Game tree.
 One way to view the computation is as a game tree, where each search node is a node in the game tree and the children of a node correspond to its neighboring search nodes.
 The root of the game tree is the initial search node; the internal nodes have already been processed; the leaf nodes are maintained in a priority queue; at each step, the A* algorithm removes the node with the smallest priority from the priority queue and processes it (by adding its children to both the game tree and the priority queue).

 For example, the following diagram illustrates the game tree after each of the first three steps of running the A* search algorithm on a 3-by-3 puzzle using the Manhattan priority function.
+Solver data type.
+In this part, you will implement A* search to solve n-by-n slider puzzles.
+Create an immutable data type Solver with the following API: